CharGoldenYT/Char-s-Song-Visualizer/readme.md

 ## Custom Songs

-To make a custom song, simply drop an ogg file of the song, and a metadata file into externSongs:
+To make a custom song, simply drop an ogg file of the song, and a metadata file into `externSongs/`:

 `example-song.json`
 ```json